aweymo-ui/verso_intro/content/3_access.md

 To access VERSO, simply log in using your University of Idaho credentials at [verso.uidaho.edu](verso.uidaho.edu){:target="_blank" rel="noopener"}.
 Once logged in, you can explore the platform, view your profile, and manage your research outputs.

-**Even if this is your first time visiting the site, you are more than likely to find your account has already been created and your scholarly work has already been attached to this profile due to being harvested from the following sources:**
+**Even if this is your first time visiting the site, you will likely find your account has already been created and your scholarly work has already been attached to this profile due to being harvested from the following sources:**

-- Profile data and images are compiled from the **University of Idaho website** and **Banner**.
+- Profile data and professional images are compiled from the **University of Idaho website** and **Banner**.

 - Publications come from **Clarivate’s Central Discovery Index**, which in turn, gathers from sources such as **Web of Science**, **Pubmed**, **Crossref** and others.